 After almost 9 years since Primer, Shane Carruth returned with his next film, Upstream Color.
 Once again, Shane played multiple roles in the creation of this film – producer (one of), director, writer, actor (one of), music director, cinematographer and editor (one of).
 The film was made with a tiny budget of $50,000, wow, talk about being efficient.
 The story is not a convoluted one like Primer, which was based on time travel.
 That said, it’s not very straightforward either.
 It does talk about some unreal patterns and could get hard to understand at times.
 Do give it a watch if you haven’t already.
-Spoilers ahead.
+Here’s the plot analysis and the ending of Upstream Color explained; spoilers ahead.

 One thing we know about this plot is that unlike movies like Colossal or Take Shelter, there is no metaphorical approach to the storytelling.
 In the sense, the events we see happening in the film are, for the most part, actually happening.
 This film has a famous triangle that Shane Carruth calls the worm-pig-orchid life cycle.

 Let’s for a moment imagine that there was a complex parasite that could survive by cell multiplication forever.
 This parasite has somehow found itself in certain worms.
 Because of a few people, who we’ll get to in a bit, these worms find themselves inside humans, then pigs.
 Eventually, they find themselves on the banks of a river inside the bodies of these dead pigs.
 As the pigs decompose, the parasite enters the soil and affects the plants and worms in that soil.
 The orchids that grow there get a blue colouration as a result.